Recovering from decades of conflict, Cambodia is one of Southeast Asia's poorest countries.

 Over 9 million people don't have access to adequate sanitation in Cambodia.

-Over 380 Cambodian children die each year from diarrhoeal diseases caused by unsafe water and poor sanitation.
+Over 300 children under five die a year due to diarrhoeal diseases caused by poor water and sanitation.

 Despite a growing tourism industry, Cambodia remains one of the poorest nations in Southeast Asia.
 More than half the population lack adequate sanitation.

 Cambodia is one of the least urbanised countries in Southeast Asia with over 70% of people living in rural areas, many in extreme poverty.
 Cambodia has the lowest sanitation coverage and the second lowest water supply coverage in the region.
 As a result, over 380 children die each year from diarrhoeal diseases.

 Cambodia has had a tumultuous recent past.
 Because of the devastation wrought by the Khmer Rouge regime, an entire generation of professionals was lost, creating major shortages of skilled engineers, technicians and health professionals.
 The first generation of post-conflict graduates is now emerging and there is an excellent opportunity to support these young people to build skills and drive their country's development.

 Addressing this crisis is essential to Cambodia escaping its reliance on outside aid and to develop economically.
 Without access to safe water and toilets close to home, Cambodian children can not grow up to healthy and smart and maximise the new opportunities from increasing economic integration in the region.

 In Cambodia, we work with the Government to achieve its objective of reaching universal access by 2025.